- City Officials

 There are two (2) types of Short-Term Rental Registrations that can be applied for: Primary Residence or Non-Primary Residence.
-An individual may simultaneously hold up to one (1) registration for each type.
+An individual may obtain one (1) of each registration type.

 - Primary Residence STR Registration: To apply for this type of registration, the unit offered for STR use must reside on the same parcel of land as the applicant’s primary residence.
 “Primary Residence” is defined as a person’s permanent residence or usual place of return for a minimum of two hundred seventy-five (275) days during the calendar year.
 The following types of rental activity are allowed for a Primary Residence STR:

 - Un-hosted – Max of 90 days per registration period

 - Hosted – Unlimited number of days per registration period

 - Non-Primary Residence STR: A Non-Primary Residence STR registration can be applied for by anyone who owns residential property in Long Beach that is not their “Primary Residence”.
 The following types of rental activity are allowed for a Non-Primary Residence STR: